idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Cross-section
-The next step is to define the shape and dimension of cross-section and type of material.
+The next step is to define the shape and dimensions of cross-section and type of material.

 ![alt text][cross-section]

+## Reinforced cross-sections
+After defining the concrete cross-section, reinforcement is set into this one.
+The reinforced section is defined in this way and referenced the concrete cross-section.

+![alt text][rcs]

+## Reinforcement
+Reinforcement is defined as stirrups and longitudinal bars.

+![alt text][reinforcement]

+### Longitudinal reinforcement
+Define position, material, diameter and quantity of longitudinal reinforcement.

+![alt text][longreinforcement]

+### Stirrups
+Setting shape and material of stirrup.

+![alt text][stirrups]

 ## Prestressing